-Total US technology industry venture financing deals in Q4 2018 worth $15.31bn were announced, according to GlobalData’s deals database.
+Total technology industry venture financing deals in Q4 2019 worth $13.64bn were announced in the US, according to GlobalData’s deals database.

 - Embed this chart